A New Heuristic Algorithm for Balanced Deliberation Groups: Methodology and Heuristic Algorithm

 The code implementation of \groupopt{} is packaged with an updated version of the \groupselect{} interface with some additional error messages and user guidance around input variables.
 In particular, interface improvements are:

 \begin{itemize} \item An improved array of error messages, with suggested parameter inputs if constraints on clustering are tight. \item A more accurate calculation of the maximum possible number of links based on the size of the panel and tables, as shown in Barrett et al \cite{Barrett2023NowOptimization}.
-The previous interface gave a naive maximum calculation based on the combinatoric number of pairs in the panel. \item Clustering input updates: as clustering is mainly used to cluster correlated variables (namely consenting to media and conversational tracking), the option to cluster these variables separately is inefficient and limits \legacy{}'s performance in other areas.
-The algorithm ensures that all clustering constraints are satisfied before moving on to diversification considerations.
-As the variables are correlated, it makes more sense to collect the clustering constraints into a single binary variable, where a single value in the variable denotes that individuals with this value should be clustered together. \item User chooses number of tables and number of clustering tables, rather than number of tables and number of seats per table.
+The previous interface gave a na\"ive maximum calculation based on the combinatoric number of pairs in the panel. \item Clustering input updates: as clustering is mainly used to cluster correlated variables (namely consenting to media and conversational tracking), the option to cluster these variables separately is inefficient and limits \legacy{}'s performance in other areas.
+It makes more sense to collect the clustering constraints into a single binary variable, where a single value in the variable denotes that individuals with this value should be clustered together.
+The algorithm ensures that all clustering constraints are satisfied before moving on to diversification considerations. \item User chooses number of tables and number of clustering tables, rather than number of tables and number of seats per table.
 This reduces the cognitive burden on the user, and gives more flexibility in clustering (the previous implementation filled tables until the clustering constraint was filled, leading to artificially tight constraints). \end{itemize}